 Term Definition Advanced Therapy Medicinal Products (ATMPs) Medicinal products which are prepared industrially or manufactured by a method involving an industrial process.
 ATMPs are innovative, regenerative therapies which combine aspects of medicine, cell biology, science and engineering for the purpose of regenerating, repairing or replacing damaged tissues or cells.
 ATMPs fall into three categories: Gene Therapies; Somatic Cell Therapies; and Tissue Engineered Products.
 Anatomical examination Macroscopic examination by dissection for the purposes of teaching or studying, or researching into, the gross structure of the human body.
 Appropriate consent Defined in the HT Act by reference to the person who may give consent.
 This is broadly either the consent of the person concerned, their nominated representative or (in the absence of either of these) that of a person in a qualifying relationship to them immediately before they died.
+Deemed consent modifies the appropriate consent provisions in England and Wales for organs and tissue donation for donation after death.
 Biopsy A medical procedure that involves taking a small sample of human tissue so it can be examined under a microscope.
 Bodily material Bodily material is material which has come from a human body and consists of or includes human cells.
 It is a broader definition than 'relevant material', as it includes hair and nails from the living as well as from the deceased and gametes (human sperm and eggs).
 The provisions of the HT Act 2004 in relation to the analysis of DNA apply to bodily material.
 Bone marrow A spongy tissue found in the hollow centres of some bones.
 It contains specialist stem cells, which produce the body's blood cells.
 Cells Individual human cells or a collection of human cells that are not bound by any form of connective tissue.
 Clinical trial A type of clinical research that compares one treatment with another.
 It may involve people with specific medical conditions or healthy volunteers, or both.